Bill Partington

 William E. Partington III (born 1968) is an American politician and attorney who currently serves as a Republican member of the Florida House of Representatives representing the 28th district, which comprises northern parts of Volusia County, including Ormond Beach and Daytona Beach.
 He previously served as Mayor of Ormond Beach from 2016 to 2024 and as a member of the Ormond Beach City Commission from 2004 to 2016.

 Early life and education

 William E. Partington III was born in 1968 in Daytona Beach, Florida.
 He graduated from Mainland High School in 1986.
-Partington earned an associate's degree from Daytona State College before receiving his bachelor's in communications from the University of Central Florida.
+Partington earned an associate degree from Daytona State College before receiving his bachelor's in communications from the University of Central Florida.
 He then went on to graduate from Loyola University New Orleans with a Juris Doctor in 1995.

 Political career

 Partington worked as an assistant public defender from 1996 to 2001.
 He has worked as an assistant state attorney for the Seventh Judicial Circuit Court of Florida since 2007.